viveksng/Election_Analysis/README.md

 ## Creating an Twitter Api
 To create a Api click here [Twitter_Api](https://apps.twitter.com/)

+## machine learning algo
+it is the part of election analysis by using Naive bayes classifer from data set of 30000 taken as primary data.
+This is able to predict the possibility of ruling party.

 ## Installation and Running the program
 	*Clone the github repository
 	git clone https://github.com/